LSDOlab/atomics/docs/_build/html/_sources/_src_docs/extensions_folder/new_opt.rst.txt

-    2) Adding additional constraints or changing to a different objective The constraints and objective are the output for the optimization problem, which can be computed using one of the three method discribed in Subsection 2 of this Section.
+    2) Adding additional constraints or changing to a different objective The constraints and objective are the output for the optimization problem, which can be computed using one of the three methods described in Subsection 2 of this Section.
         Then, the user just need to specify

         .. code-block:: python